Russia dismisses talk of new spy scandal with U.S.

 “Honestly, I am very upset.
 I just don’t know what to say.
 Everyone has his own truth and it is somewhere in the middle,” he told Reuters.

-Asked whether he worked either for the security services or for the Defence Ministry, he said: “I am floored by this.
+Asked whether he worked either for the security services or for the Defense Ministry, he said: “I am floored by this.
 I don’t know what I‘m supposed to say.”

-Russia’s Federal Security Service (FSB), successor of the KGB, and the Defence Ministry denied immediate comment.
+Russia’s Federal Security Service, successor of the KGB, and the Defense Ministry denied immediate comment.

-FSB chief Alexander Bortnikov later told Russian news agencies he had ordered the security services to look into the matter and that it would be premature to comment.

 Another person facing accusations was named as Yuri Savin and described as the marketing director of Russia-based company Atrilor.
 The company denied having an employee of that name.